fengyuanchen/cropper/README.md

 ```

 **Note:**
-- The cropper rendering was based on the wrapper of the target image, so be sure to wrap the image with a block element.
+- The size of the cropper was based on the wrapper of the target image, so be sure to wrap the image with a block element.
 - The cropper will be re-rendered when the window was resized.
-- The result data has be transformed to the true size (base on the natural image).
+- The result data has be transformed to the true size (base on the natural width and height of the image).

 ## Options